Things Are Going To Change. Here's What We Should Do

 Third, if we are going to blow out the budget anyway, let’s sell a few trillion dollars of 100-year, 1% bonds and use all the proceeds on infrastructure projects over the next four years.

 In the aftermath of the coronavirus, we face the strong possibility of a deflationary depression.
 We cannot allow that to happen.
 This is going to mean significant amounts of government debt, and much of it will have to be monetized by the Federal Reserve.
 I fully get that means risking an inflationary episode as a result.

 In order to get inflation, there has to be a big rise in demand along with a jump in the money supply.
 We are going to see the money supply climb higher, yes.
-But we cannot be sure that we’ll see a concurrent spurt in demand growth that tops pre-virus crisis levels.
+But we cannot be sure that we'll see a concurrent spurt in demand growth that tops pre-virus crisis levels.

 This crisis could emotionally scar a generation just as much as the Great Depression affected our grandparents and great-grandparents.